aruijter/delphi-web-library/app/dwlserver/README.md

 |endpoint|The endpoint on which the handler will be registered.
 All calls that start with this url will be routed through this handler|
 |handler_uri|The uri from which the DLL executable will be loaded.
 At this moment only uri's starting with file://localhost/ are supported.
 The uri that follows hereafter is the subpath to the DLL to load.
 The local path that is configured will point internally the actual DLL locations|
 |params|A memofield with one key-value pair per line (separated by =) containing the configuration information for this handler.
 The configuration requirements of the handler are documented in the handler description.
 A special parameter evaluated on initialization is *enabled*.
 If set to false the handler will not be loaded.
 Another global parameter is *alloworigin* to define comma separated allowable origins (*=all)|

+Please be aware that the often configured OAuth2 handler must be mounted at endpoint /oauth2.
+If you deviate from this, you also must configure a global issuer.

 ## Configuration Table dwl_hostnames
 The table dwl_hostnames has a record for each hostname that the server will work with.
 The fields of this record must contain the following information: